AdobeDocs/experience-manager-cloud-service.en/help/onboarding/learn-concepts/product-profiles.md

 ## AEM as a Cloud Service Product Profiles  {#aem-product-profiles}

-The following Product profiles are available in AEM as  Cloud Service team:
+The following Product profiles are available in AEM as a Cloud Service team:

-* AEM Administrators: This is typically assigned to developers, in particular developers who will need to have access to, for example, the development environments.
-The Administrator_xxx product profile will be used to grant administrator privileges in the associated AEM instance.
+* **AEM Administrator**: An AEM Administrator product profile, is typically assigned to developers, who must have access to the development environments.
+The `Administrators_xxx` product profile will be used to grant administrator privileges in the associated AEM instance.

-* AEM Users: An AEM user is an author who creates and reviews the content (this can be of several types; for example, pages, assets, publications, etc) before it is published to your website.
-AEM Users are the users in your organization who use AEMaaCS as part of the agreement with Adobe.
-AEM Authors and Users will need to access AEM to do their tasks.
-The User_xxx product profile is assigned to regular users.
+* **AEM User**: An AEM User, is an author who creates and reviews the content, for example, pages, assets, and publications before it is published to your website.
+AEM Users are the users in your organization who use AEM as a Cloud Service as part of the agreement with Adobe.
+AEM Authors and Users require to access AEM to do their tasks.
+The `Users_xxx` product profile is assigned to AEM users.

    >[!NOTE]
    >Every user assigned to an AEM as a Cloud Service product profile has (readonly) access to Cloud Manager.

 ## Cloud Manager Product Profiles {#cloud-manager-product-profiles}